ivan-magda/Californication/README.md

 width="600" height="600" hspace="100">

 ## Description
-Discover only the best points of the interests in the California.
-View detail information aboout the place and also see it's location on the map.
+Discover only the best points of interest in the California.
+View detail information about the place and also see it's location on the map.

 ## Installation
 - Run `pod install` on project directory([CocoaPods Installation](https://guides.cocoapods.org/using/getting-started.html)).